Skip to content

 Why We Love Kinderfeets Bikes:

-• Recently earned the Toy Man Eco-Recognition Seal
+• Recently awarded the Toy Man Eco-Recognition Seal.

 Image Source: Kinderfeets